Hundreds march in Lyon to protest far-right activist's killing as Macron urges calm

-LYON, France (AP) — Several hundreds joined a march organized by far-right groups on Saturday after a nationalist activist died from a beating in Lyon in an incident that highlighted a climate of deep political tensions ahead of next year's presidential vote.
+LYON, France (AP) — About 3,000 people joined a march organized by far-right groups on Saturday after a nationalist activist died from a beating in the French city of Lyon, in an incident that highlighted a climate of deep political tensions ahead of next year's presidential vote.

-French President Emmanuel Macron called for calm ahead of the tribute to Quentin Deranque, a 23-year-old who died of brain injuries in a hospital last week.
-The demonstrations took place under heavy police scrutiny.
+French President Emmanuel Macron called for calm ahead of the tribute to Quentin Deranque, 23, who died of brain injuries in a hospital last week.
+The demonstrations took place under heavy police scrutiny, with no major incidents reported.

 “This is a moment of remembrance and respect for this young compatriot who was killed, for his family and loved ones.
 That must come first.
 And then it is a moment of firmness and responsibility,” Macron said.